JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 The site is currently occupied by Argos and Sports Direct, just opposite Tesco and over the road from Burgess Park.
 The [proposed scheme](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9580625) has seven blocks, including a 48 storey tower.

+Southernwood offers 35% affordable housing; 25% of the total housing will be social rent, 10% intermediate )(rounded up figures), in line with the [emerging New Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/local-plan?chapter=4), giving 219 units.

 It joins Ruby Triangle, Cantium Retail Park and Malt St as [one of four major developments](https://www.homesandproperty.co.uk/property-news/old-kent-road-set-for-major-highrise-transformation-with-20000-new-homes-if-bakerloo-line-extension-a125611.html),delivering xxxx homes in total, that have or will be determined in advance of the adoption of the [Old Kent Rd Area Action Plan]  (https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/area-action-plans?chapter=2).
 Numerous smaller developments are also [in the pipeline](link).

+## Viability conundrum

+Southernwood follows [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d), as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable scheme.
+Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than Glasgow CC claim.
+The Officer's report accepts the 35% affordable offer, but without addressing this difference in the profit estimates.

+After so many major developments [at the Elephant & Castle](link) and elsewhere in Southwark have been allowed to flout affordable housing requirements on viability grounds, this can be counted as progress, but it leaves the true viability of the Southernwood scheme unresolved.
+This is important, because as well as all the quantitative affordable housing requirements, there is also a general requirement to produce [the maximum reasonable amount of affordable housing](link).

+Unlike Ruby Triangle, but like Cantium Retail Park, no 'late stage review' of viability (as opposed to an early review) is proposed for Southernwood, which might establish the schemes's real profitability.
+This is a more comprehensive review where developers should disclose in detail actual costs, revenue received and profit made from a scheme, in order for the local authority to 'claw back' additional affordable housing from any greater profit.

 ## Affordable housing - 35%, 40% or 50%?

-The scheme offers 35% affordable housing; 25% of the total housing will be social rent, 10% intermediate )(rounded up figures), in line with the [emerging New Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/local-plan?chapter=4), giving 219 units.

 Two features in Southernwood application stand out, though - the first is that the applicant, Glasgow City Council, is reluctant to take advantage of public funding, [available from the Mayor of London](link), which could raise the affordable housing to at least 40%, giving another 30 or so affordable homes.
 All schemes are expected to consider this, to maximise affordable housing, or this grant funding, under the [Mayor's Housing policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_20170816.pdf).